Varicose veins and herbs is the treatment of choice for an ankle ulcer.

 The trick, as in all of health, is to do something before the crisis arises.
 Stop smoking before the heart attack, get your blood pressure and cholesterol down before the stroke and start eating a normal amount of fibre, particularly the soluble fibre, before you get piles or bowel cancer.
 Think varicose veins and herbs and fibre before operations.
 A friend described the operation as like having barbed-wire stuck up your rear end!

 The reason is simple.
-On a regular basis chiropractors are faced with patients with aching legs; not it's true with varicose ulcers, but an examination and diagnosis are important.
+On a regular basis chiropractors are faced with patients with aching legs; not it's true with varicose ulcers, but a thorough examination and diagnosis are important.
 Is it restless legs syndrome?
 A sciatic or femoral neuritis?
 Side effects from statins?
 Or from the varicose veins that are often visible, but may be an incidental finding?

 One other less common, but interesting condition is called intermittent claudication.
 Aching leg or legs only when in motion, and relieved immediately by rest.
 It's akin to angina; insufficient blood during exercise.

 Try smearing a little raw honey over a corner of your varicose ulcer, and see what happens; it's loaded with the pollen from many flowers, some of which of course are herbs of one sort or another.